orientechnologies/orientdb-docs/orientjs/OrientJS-new.md

 ### Session API

-Once obtained a session using the above APIs you can:
+Once you have initialized a session using the above APIs you can:

 - Run a Query (Idempotent SQL statement)
 - Run a Command (Idempotent or non idempotent SQL statement)